NathanielInman/slush-justice/README.md

 # Deprecation
-Use [Slush Jugs](https://www.npmjs.com/package/slush-jugs) instead, this one is no longer maintained.
+Use [Slush Jugs](https://www.npmjs.com/package/slush-jugs) instead, this is no longer maintained.

 ## slush-justice